-On the surface, the potential new website client, to continue with the example above, is likely looking to sell more of his products or services.
-He may be looking to do that to earn more money, to have a successful company, to build the business up and so on.
+Consider a potential new website client, on the surface they are looking for a website to sell more products, to make their company look good, to earn more money, to have a successful company, to build the business up and so on....

 But behind that is the feeling.
-What he is really after is likely to be something like – to feel proud of his achievements, feeling satisfied that he’s taking care of his family, feeling free knowing he has a lot of options for his holidays, car, home, time off, or whatever is important to him.
+What he is after is likely to be - the feeling of being proud of his achievements, the feeling of being relieved he’s taking good care of his family, the feeling of being happy he has a lot of options for his holidays, car, home etc.

 It is never about the product itself.
-It’s about what the product will make him become.
-It’s not about the website, it’s about the website making him feel successful, a good provider, free…. etc.
+It’s about what the product will make someone become.
+It’s not about the website, it’s about the website making him feel successful, a good provider, happy, free…. and so on.

 USE IMPLICIT SIGNALS

 Rather than just listing facts or spelling it out, paint an image, paint an outcome.
-Again, focus on how the customer will benefit, and use implicit language and signals.
+Focus on how the customer will benefit, and use implicit language and signals.

-These are often included in company slogans or ad tag lines.
+Implicit language is often used in company slogans or tag lines.
 A few great examples are: